mmakonyela/GALUP/training/1_lu/exercises/m1_exercise2.md

 ## 1. Description

-In Exercise 1, we made a map of the population of Ghana in year 2018.
+In Exercise 1, we made a map of the population of Botswana in year 2022.
 In this exercise, we will calculate _Population Density_ for individual Districts by, first, reviewing the data in
 [**Attribute Table**](https://docs.qgis.org/3.10/en/docs/user_manual/working_with_vector/attribute_table.html?highlight=attribute#introducing-the-attribute-table-interface),